ark-network/arkdev.info/docs/learn/concepts.md

 The Ark Server's main job is to build new VTXO trees whenever users want to swap close-to-expiry VTXOs for new ones to extend their liveness.
 To make it possible at any time, one strategy the server can adopt is to periodically attempt to create a new VTXO tree in so-called "round transactions".
 Users can request the server to join the next round and when they are selected, they forfeit (send back) their close-to-expiry VTXOs to the server in exchange for new ones in the next VTXO tree.
-The result of this process is an onchain transaction funded by the server that typically has two outputs: a _Shared Output_ that commits to a VTXO tree, and a _Connector Output_ that commits to a chain of [connectors](#connectors).
+The result of this process is an on-chain transaction funded by the server that typically has two outputs: a _Shared Output_ that commits to a VTXO tree, and a _Connector Output_ that commits to a chain of [connectors](#connectors).

 ### Connectors